Protocol Lending Guide 2025: Complete Guide

 Institutional Adoption

-Traditional financial institutions are increasingly exploring DeFi lending:
+Traditional financial institutions are increasingly exploring blockchain lending:

 - Compliance: Development of regulatory-compliant DeFi protocols

-- Integration: Traditional banks offering DeFi lending services
+- Integration: Traditional banks offering digital asset lending services

 - Liquidity: Institutional participation increasing overall liquidity